 This post may contain affiliate links.
 If you click and buy something that I recommend, I might receive a small commission.

-Most dogs don’t enjoy getting their nails trimmed.
+However, most dogs don’t enjoy getting their nails trimmed.

 Fortunately, it is not up to them.

-Nail Maintenance is a crucial part of dog health and Moose and Koda aren’t able to recognize the impact that neglected nails can have on their well-being.
+My dogs aren’t able to recognize the impact that neglected nails can have on their well-being.

 As a responsible dog owner, it is my job to make sure their nails are well kept.